Information Technology (BSc) (Level 7)

 Helpful subjects are Mathematics, Science, Engineering, and Business.

 CIT has a long and successful association with the Erasmus programme.
 Every year, students travel to study at CIT from across Europe and many CIT students travel to study beyond our shores.
-The Department of Computing has strong links with institutions in Germany, Sweden, France, and Finland.
+The Department of Computer Science has strong links with institutions in Germany, Sweden, France, and Finland.

-Suitably qualified graduates are eligible to apply for entry to Year 4 to
+Suitably qualified graduates are eligible to apply for entry to Year 4 of Bachelor of Science (Honours) in IT Management (CR310).

 On successful completion of the course, am I qualified as an IT Technician?